Denyke79/ProgMasters---Junior-FrontEnd-Developer---SV-3.0/README.md

-# ProgMasters---Junior-FrontEnd-Developer---SV-3.0
+# ProgMasters---Junior-FrontEnd-Developer & Full Stack API Developer---SV-3.0

-In the last 5 months I have been attending the [ProgMasters](https://progmasters.hu/) Junior FrontEnd Developer training.
+In the last 8 months I have been attending the [ProgMasters](https://progmasters.hu/) Junior FrontEnd Developer & Junior FullStack API Developer training.
 In this repo I would like to share some of the code I have written here.

-During the training I first learned the basics of HTML, CSS, SCSS, JavaScript, wrote code using Bootstrap.
-Then in the second half of the course I got to know about FireBase, TypeScript and especially the Angular framework.
+During the training I first learned the basics of HTML, CSS, SCSS, JavaScript, wrote code using Bootstrap, then I got to know about FireBase, TypeScript and especially the Angular framework.
+Then in the second half of the course I got to know about backend development: NodeJS, Express, MongoDB, authentication, CI/CD, Docker, swagger.

 During the bootcamp I had the opportunity to work on two independent project assignments with three of my fellow students.
 The first project was to create a static responsive website based on a sample image.
 The second project was a free choice single page application in Angular framework using Bootstrap.
 These are included in this repo.

+I was then able to work on a standalone project, a full stack api with these stacks: Angular frontend + NodeJs backend + Mongo database.

+## Full Stack API - vizsgaremek

+This web application is designed to support the administrative activities of the Social Workers in Győr's Kindergartens and Schools, while also providing useful information for non-workers.

+The Social Helpers of Kindergarten and School in Győr would like to use the activity diary, which has been kept in an excel spreadsheet, as a web API, and also provide information to external visitors.

+The system to be created will allow users to log in, record and modify various administrative activities.

+After the course is completed, I will continue working on the site, which is scheduled to go live in 2024.

 ## Single Page BikeShop Website